 As a nurse people often ask me for advice on travel health, and through my online travel clinic I have probably heard every excuse and myth, lie and misinformed opinion about malaria and antimalarials under the sun.
-Here are some of the most common ones I hear on an almost daily basis.
+Here are some of the most common myths, half truths and misconceptions I hear on an almost daily basis with some actual facts to give you the truth behind the myth.

 Malaria isn’t fatal.

 Not true.
-Not every case of malaria is fatal, in fact most are not if treated in time, but it can kill.
+Not every case of malaria is fatal of course, in fact the majority are not if treated in time, but it can kill.
 In 2014 alone there were an estimated 584, 000 deaths from malaria.

 There is a vaccine for malaria.

 No, there isn’t.
-There are vaccines in development and the current research looks really promising, but they are years off being commercially available yet.
+There are vaccines in development and the current research looks really promising, but they are years off being ready yet, never mind being commercially available.

 Malaria and dengue fever are the same thing.